Marquette vs. Georgetown Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Marquette Performance Insights

-- The Golden Eagles are outscoring opponents by 10.7 points per game with a +128 scoring differential overall.
-They put up 78.3 points per game (109th in college basketball) and give up 67.6 per outing (104th in college basketball).
+- The Golden Eagles' +128 scoring differential (outscoring opponents by 10.7 points per game) is a result of scoring 78.3 points per game (109th in college basketball) while giving up 67.6 per contest (103rd in college basketball).

-- Marquette loses the rebound battle by an average of 1.8 boards.
-It is pulling down 33.1 rebounds per game (310th in college basketball) compared to its opponents' 34.9 per contest.

-- Marquette hits 8.3 three-pointers per game (102nd in college basketball), while its opponents have made 7.9 on average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.